h050sh/Esila/README.md

-# ⚡ WebReaper – Self-Destructing PHP Web Terminal
+# ⚡ Esila – Self-Destructing PHP Web Terminal
 FOR ANY REQUESTS OR TIPS PLEASE SEND ME A MESSAGE </BR>
-**WebReaper** is a minimalist, self-contained PHP web terminal designed for ethical hackers, CTF players, sysadmins, and penetration testers.
+**Esila** is a minimalist, self-contained PHP web terminal designed for ethical hackers, CTF players, sysadmins, and penetration testers.
 It offers full shell access, file management, tabbed sessions, reverse shell generators, and more — all from your browser.

 > ⚠️ **Warning:** This tool is extremely powerful.
 Use it only on systems you own or have explicit permission to test.